|obverse Chapter 19·||Turning Signs (Contents)||References||blog|

 A pretty wild play of the imagination is, it cannot be doubted, an inevitable and probably even a useful prelude to science proper.— Peirce, CP 1.235 (1902)

-Blake: The road of excess leads to the palace of wisdom.
+Blake: The road of excess leads to the palace of wisdom (MHH).
 Peirce:

 Tolerance for creative minds as potentially prophetic, even without ready-made standards and certainly without any belief in their infallibility, seems to be a mark of the most mature societies.
 In the modern world, therefore, what corresponds to prophetic authority is the growth of what we called earlier a cultural pluralism, where, for example, a scientist or historian or artist may find that his subject has its own inner authority, that he makes discoveries within it that may conflict with social concern, and that he owes a loyalty to that authority even in the face of social opposition.On that last point, Peirce was more vociferous, especially when it comes to philosophical investigations:— Northrop Frye (1982, 128)

-However, when the sacred text also takes on a more-than-human authority in the external guidance system – an authority beyond that of its human author – it takes on a role in the social hierarchy that removes its meaning from the sphere of human experience.
-This blocks the way of inquiry into its meaning, its truth and its guidance.
-What could have been a medium of dialogue becomes an instrument of domination when a priestly class take upon themselves the superhuman authority now hidden (they claim) behind the text – hidden to all but themselves, that is.
-This robs the rest of us of opportunities for self-control, as we are reduced to obedience instead: the Eternal Author becomes ‘a tyrant crowned,’ as Blake observed.
+However, when a text is institutionalized , it tends to get buried under layers of interpretation serving the interests of the institution, and has to be resurrected by recreation to serve as a turning sign.
+Then the presence of the Author is renewed, and the authority of the institution fades into the context.
+Otherwise the powers vested in the institution can become an instrument of domination by its officers.
+This robs the rest of us of opportunities for self-control, as we are reduced to obedience instead: the Eternal Author becomes ‘a tyrant crowned,’ as William Blake observed.
 This is the genesis of the ‘mystery religions’ against which Blake waged a lifelong struggle.
-It is also the cause of conflict between the Prophet and the Priest: the Prophet speaks from the human experience of Eternity, while the Priest speaks for a remote and inhuman God, ‘old Nobodaddy’ as Blake called him.
-Blake's inscription to Milton is appropriate here: ‘Would to God that all the Lords people were Prophets’ (Numbers 11:29).
+It is also the cause of conflict between the Prophet and the Priest: the Prophet speaks from the human experience of Eternity, while the Priest speaks for a remote and inscrutable God, ‘old Nobodaddy’ as Blake called him.
+Blake's inscription to Milton is appropriate here: ‘Would to God that all the Lords people were Prophets’ (Numbers 11:29). [next]

 I never understand anything until I have written about it.— Horace Walpole